 NACLA Style and Submission Guidelines: Online

-NACLA Report on the Americas is a website that covers Latin America and the Caribbean from a critical, progressive perspective.
-We offer analysis of the history of U.S. political, military, and economic intervention in Latin America and the Caribbean; we cover progressive governments and social movements in Latin America and the Latino United States; and we cover the arts and cultural production that have bred and are products of these movements.
+NACLA Report on the Americas is a website and quarterly print magazine that covers Latin America and the Caribbean from a critical, progressive perspective.
+We offer analysis of the history of U.S. political, military, and economic intervention in Latin America and the Caribbean; we cover progressive governments and social movements in Latin America and the Latinx United States; and we cover the arts and cultural production that have bred and are products of these movements.

-We are particularly interested in investigative articles on Latin American and U.S. Latino political and economic developments, and U.S. policy toward the region.
+We are particularly interested in investigative articles on Latin American and U.S. Latinx political and economic developments, and U.S. policy toward the region.

 - NACLA house style is based with some exceptions on The Chicago Manual of Style 16th Edition.
 Please follow Chicago as best you can.
 Style adjustments will be made in the process of editing.